plowsof/moneropedia-drafts/pruned-monero-gui.md

   2. Type:
     `monero-blockchain-prune.exe --data-dir path\to\preferred\data\directory` (Win 7 + 8)
     `.\monero-blockchain-prune.exe --data-dir path\to\preferred\data\directory` (Win 10)
-5b.
+5 b.
 Linux - custom data directory:
   1. Open a new command terminal from the directory of monero-wallet-gui
   2. Type:
     `./monero-blockchain-prune --data-dir path/to/preferred/data/directory`
-5c.
+5 c.
 MacOS - custom data directory:
   1. Go to your desktop.
   2. Open a new terminal (if don't know how to open a terminal, see [here](https://apple.stackexchange.com/a/256263)).
   3. Drag monero-blockchain-prune in the terminal.
 It should add the full path to the terminal.
 Do not hit enter.